 Condensation is a general type of dampness that can affect your property in a big range of ways.
 Consideration effects furniture, walls, and definitely windows.
-If you ignore condensation, mould can grow in your house.
+If you ignore condensation on your windows, mold can grow in your house.
 This is potentially serious to humans and any pets.
-Mould badly affects your health.
+Mold badly affects your health.

 One of the big causes of condensation build up is bad home ventilation.
 Ventilation is often reduced to make our houses more power efficient.
 Condensation problems are more likely to arise when the house is overcrowded.
 For example, 4 people occupying a 3 bedroom will pump out around 112 points of moisture in a one week!

 This moisture is created by breathing, cooking, bathing and showering.
 Moisture is also produced when you boil the kettle in order to make a cup of coffee or tea.

 You can take steps to stop window condensation.

 Leave the bathroom fan during and for at least fifteen minutes after bathing or showering, and leave the door shut to keep the moisture from going into other regions of the home.
 Use a fan while dish washing and cooking, and forever use lids on pots to decrease moisture in the air.
 Leaving fans on and opening windows when practical, betters the homes ventilation and may support prevent condensation.

 You might observe condensation in your kitchen, bathroom or nursery.
 In the nursery this issue is often caused by humidifier, which many parents use.
 If you use a humidifier in any area of your house, you can try turning it down.
 As an outcome, the humidifier will release less moisture in the air, which will definitely decrease condensation.